ftc9899/tournament-sim/INSTRUCTIONS.md

 1. [Install Python 3.x](https://realpython.com/installing-python/)
 2. [Install NumPy](https://scipy.org/install.html).
 Try running `python -m pip install --user numpy` in a Command Prompt window
 3. Run main.py with, at the very least, the `-t`, `-m`, and `-n` options (specifying the number of teams, matches per team, and tournaments respectively).
 See [this section](https://github.com/ftc9899/tournament-sim/blob/master/README.md#using-this-library) of the README for reference

+## Example

+Here is how to simulate 1000 tournaments, all with 32 teams playing 5 matches each:

+`python main.py --teams 32 --matches 5 --tournaments 1000`